imzbf/md-editor-rt/public/api-en-US.md

   Deprecated.
 Starting from version 5.x, Replace with `id`.

-  Unique identifier of the editor, use the default prefix and `useId` for concatenation. ~~When using server-side rendering, make sure to set this attribute to a constant value.~~，Starting from version 5.0, there is no such limitation.
+  Unique identifier of the editor, use the default prefix and `useId` for concatenation. ~~When using server-side rendering, make sure to set this attribute to a constant value.~~, Starting from version 5.0, there is no such limitation.

 ---